‘Destiny 2’ Faction Rallies Overhaul Explained: How To Earn Faction Tokens Quickly

 Equipping a Guardian in a full set of Faction Armor for the Faction that is pledged too will grant extra Renown.
 For example, completing a Heroic Public Event will give four Renown instead of three.

-Equip Your Guardian for Health Regeneration
+Equip Your Guardian For Health Regeneration

 The debuff that comes with higher Renown stacks makes completing Lost Sectors and Public Events more difficult in Destiny 2 unless you equip your Guardian to get the most out of health regeneration.